Data forensics

 When data forensics and further investigation confirms misconduct has taken place, we work with a testing organization to coordinate the response, following the established plan.
 This might include deactivating a compromised test form or removing individual items from the bank, invalidating score results, or taking legal action.

 There are some important legal considerations before you decide to act against a test taker, proxy test taker, brain dump site or other stakeholders involved in misconduct.
-Including the clarity of your test taker agreement and policies, and whether your test content is copyrighted.
+Including the digital evidence, clarity of your test taker agreement and policies, and whether your test content is copyrighted.
 Civil litigation and government enforcement are both options you can take, should you decide to proceed with legal action.